AutoARIMA

 • False : single mode.

 For parameter setting in massive mode, you could use both group_params (please see the example below) or the original parameters.
 Using original parameters will apply for all groups.
-However, if you define some parameters of a group, the value of all original parameter setting will be not applicable to such group.
+However, if you define some parameters of a group, the value of all original parameter settings will not be applicable to such a group.

 An example is as follows: